H14d3n/H14d3n/README.md

 - 👋 Hi, I’m @H14d3n
 - 👀 I’m interested in Gaming and finding solutions!
-- 🌱 I’m currently learning Linux Bash and Python
+- 🌱 I’m currently learning Linux Bash and Java
 - 📫 How to reach me : Instagram, Discord: hi69en

 Have a nice day! :D